-Scientists believed there were only two fundamental types of organism: bacteria, and everything else.
+Scientists believed there were only two fundamental types of organism: these were bacteria and everything else.
 Woese discovered there was a third form – the Archaea.
-Most biologists did not take his claim seriously.
-Some ridiculed him, most distanced themselves from him.
+The great majority of biologists did not take his claim seriously.
+Some ridiculed him.
+Most distanced themselves from him.

-Before his groundbreaking work, scientists believed all species Woese classed as archaea were actually bacteria.
+Before Woese published his groundbreaking work, scientists believed all the species he classed as archaea were actually bacteria.
 Woese proved the Archaea’s evolutionary pathway was more aligned with plants and animals than bacteria.

-Unlike larger creatures such as fish or dinosaurs, scientists had never been able to confidently describe the evolutionary history of microbes.
-Woese’s pioneering methods opened the door to this, revolutionizing biology, allowing all forms of life to be included in the study of evolution.
+Scientists had never been able to confidently describe the evolutionary history of microbes.
+Woese’s pioneering methods opened the door to this, revolutionizing biology, allowing all forms of life to be included in evolution research.

 Beginnings and School